 Seven-Segments Display (SSD) Driver

-The SSD driver have 13 inputs: eight 4-digit Enhanced Binary Coded Decimal (EBCD) number for each digit, one 8-bit dots display expression number, 1kHz clock rising wire, 100MHz system clock, reset and enable.
-Only 2 outputs are need for this module: one 8-bit output for the digit display with the point and one 8-bit for the digit selector.
-In the module implementation, the dot output wire separates from the digit expression.
+The SSD driver has 13 inputs: eight 4-digit Enhanced Binary Coded Decimal (EBCD) number for each digit, one 8-bit dots display expression number, 1kHz clock rising wire, 100MHz system clock, reset and enable.
+Only 2 outputs are needed for this module: one 8-bit output for the digit display with the decimal point and one 8-bit for the digit selector.
+In the module implementation, the decimal dot output wire separates from the digit expression.

 There is a 3-bit register used as the digit selector.
 This number increases at each 1kHz clock rising edge.
 The digit selected integer could be calculated with index (displayIndex) with expression ~(8'd1 << displayIndex).

 The EBCD is based on the standard Binary Coded Decimal (BCD) and defines some characters for the reaction timer.
 It expresses a character with a 4-bit unsigned integer.
 The following table shows the definition of the EBCD.

+Table 1.
+Mapping of EBCD to characters